thestrangetoolstore/nodenogg.in/README.md

 3. (Optional) We recommend using [VSCode](https://code.visualstudio.com/).
 For working with Vue code, we recommend installing the [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) plugin.

-## Running locally for testing
+## Run locally for using on a private local network (and for testing)

-Make sure you have the latest code from the main branch and remember to run
+First make sure you have the latest code from the main branch (git pull or download) and remember install/ updated dependencies in your projects root directory.

 ```bash
 pnpm install